wp-plugins/scrapebreaker/readme.txt

 3. Click **Activate** to activate the plugin.

-== Changelog ==

-Version 1.3, *released 01/19/15*

-* Increased minimum required WordPress version to 3.7.
-* Minor update to translation files.
-* Added recommended partners to settings page.

-Version 1.2, *released 12/18/14*

-* Prepared the plugin for internationalization and localization, and created .pot file for translation.
-* Added Serbian Translation (sr_RS).
-Thank you to Ogi Djuraskovic of First Site Guide for doing the Serbian translation.
-* Increased minimum required WordPress version to 3.6.
-* Minor code improvements.

-Version 1.1, *released 09/06/14*

-* Added a Settings page in the Dashboard.
-* Added an option to only use the JavaScript Frame Breaker (redirect) and not use the X-Frame-Options HTTP header.

-Version 1.0.1.4, *released 04/28/14*

-* Fixed a bug that caused an error message on certain server configurations.

-Version 1.0.1.3 *released 04/13/14*

-* Added additional security checks.

-Version 1.0.1.2 *released 04/03/14*

-* Minor code improvement.

-Version 1.0.1.1 *released 03/16/14*

-* Improved the implementation and removed deprecated code.

-Version 1.0.1.0 *released 03/15/14*

-* Added *X-Frame-Options* to HTTP headers for increased protection against framing and clickjacking.

-Version 1.0.0.0 *released 03/10/14*

-* Initial release.

 == Frequently Asked Questions ==

 = Can I set an option to just use the JavaScript Frame Breaker (redirect) and not use the X-Frame-Options HTTP header? =